fardil-b/Customer_Segmentation_Arvato/README.md

 - Using varoius Machine Learning model for prediction

 ## File Descriptions <a name="files"></a>
-1. `Arvato Project Workbook Final.ipynb` : Notebook containing the whole project combined including EDA & Machine learning model
+1. `DSND-Arvato Project Workbook Final.ipynb` : Notebook containing the whole project combined including EDA & Machine learning model
 2. `terms_and_conditions` : contains information about data privacy
 3. `requirements.txt` : text file containing the required  libraries & packages to execute the code